 To keep the other person talking, do your best to stay calm.
 If you find yourself growing upset, tell the other person you need to call them back, and hang up.
 If you’re having problems with a customer service rep who’s being particularly rude or harsh with you, tell them you’d like to record the conversation.
 Chances are they’ll start acting more polite at that point.

-For instance, a debt collector can’t legally threaten to throw you in jail or threaten you with a lawsuit or property seizure unless they plan to follow through.
+For instance, a debt collector can’t legally threaten to throw you in jail.
+They can’t even threaten you with a lawsuit or property seizure unless they plan to follow through.
 If you catch a debt collector breaking the law, you can turn the tables by suing them and possibly get reimbursed for damages such as lost wages.

-Step 6: Be Patient
+6. Be Patient

 You probably won’t be able to settle your debt the first time you call a creditor.
 In some cases, the first person you talk to doesn’t have the authority to make a deal with you, and in others, they just aren’t willing to.

-Even once you get through to someone willing to bargain, it could take several rounds of back-and-forth offers to reach a deal.
+Even once you get through to someone willing to bargain, it could take several rounds of debt settlement negotiations to reach a deal.
 Take notes of all your conversations with creditors and collectors.
 Include the name of the person you talked to, the date and time, and the subject matter.

-However, if you can’t do that, you need to settle enough of the debt to bring the remaining balance down to a level you can handle.
+However, if you can’t get them to agree to that, you at least need to settle enough of the debt to bring the remaining balance down to a level you can handle.
 Otherwise, you’ll be no better off than you are now.

-Step 7: Get It in Writing
+7. Get It in Writing

 When you finally reach a deal with a creditor, make sure to get all the details in writing.
 That includes the amount you’ve agreed to pay, the amount they’re forgiving, the terms of repayment (a lump-sum or payment plan), and the way they’ll list the settlement on your credit report.